 She is authorized by the U.S. Citizenship and Immigration Services (USCIS) as a Civil Surgeon to perform the medical exams required for adjustment of immigration status.

-Michael Calderwood, MD was named Chief Quality Officer of Dartmouth Hitchcock Medical Center in February 2021.
-He had served as Associate Chief Quality Officer for Dartmouth Hitchcock Medical Center since 2019.
-As Chief Quality Officer, his responsibilities include management and oversight of the integration of safety, quality, patient experience and value/process improvement activities, along with oversight of quality assurance and regulatory compliance.
-In addition, he works closely with other Dartmouth Hitchcock Medical Center chief officers to identify organizational quality, safety, patient experience and value opportunities annually and develop policies, programs, metrics, reporting and accountability to aggressively implement improvement.
+As Chief Quality Officer, his responsibilities include management and oversight of the integration of safety, quality, care experience, and value/process improvement activities, along with oversight of quality assurance and regulatory compliance.
+In addition, he works closely with other Dartmouth Hitchcock Medical Center chief officers to identify organizational goals and to develop policies, programs, metrics, reporting, and accountability to deliver improvement.

 Dr. Calderwood earned a bachelor's degree in Biology from Harvard followed by a medical degree from the University of Chicago Pritzker School of Medicine.
 He completed his residency in Internal Medicine at Brigham and Women's Hospital and a fellowship in Infectious Diseases in the combined Brigham and Women's Hospital/Massachusetts General Hospital program in Boston.
 He also holds a master's of public health degree from the Harvard School of Public Health.